wrsloan/brazil-gas-prices/README.md

 brazil_gas_prices.tsv is the primary dataset used, and is provided by The National Agency of Petroleum, Natural Gas, and Bio Fuels (ANP).

 ### Price Modeling: Secondary Datasets
-brent_prices.csv and wti_prices.csv are international oil prices, and were gathered from FRED.
+brent_prices.csv and wti_prices.csv are two separate measures of oil prices, and were gathered from FRED.

 brazil_gdp.csv and china_gdp.csv were gathered from FRED as well.